meituan/YOLOv6/docs/tutorial_repopt.md

   python tools/eval.py --data data/coco.yaml --batch 32 --weights yolov6s_opt.pt --task val
   ```
 ## Benchmark
-We train a yolov6s-repopt with 300epochs, the fp32 mAP is 42.4, whie the mAP of PTQ is 40.5.
+We train a yolov6s-repopt with 300epochs, the fp32 mAP is 42.4, while the mAP of PTQ is 40.5.
 More results is coming soon...